John W. Saunders Jr.: Honors and awards

 While studying at the University of Oklahoma in 1936, Saunders was a member of the Phi Beta Kappa academic honor society.
 During the early years of his career, he also became a member of the American Association for the Advancement of Science in 1946.
 He also became a member of the American Society of Zoologists (now called the Society for Integrative and Comparative Biology) in 1948 and served as program officer (1959-1962), membership committee chairman (1959-1960), chair of the developmental biology division (1963), and secretary (1964-1966).
 In 1950, Saunders became a member of the Wisconsin Academy of Sciences, Arts, and Letters.
 Saunders also became a member of corporation of the Mount Desert Island Biological Laboratory in 1954 and remained one until 1983.
 In 1957, he became a member of the International Society of Developmental Biologists and the American Institute of Biological Sciences.
 The following year in 1958, he also became a member of the New York Academy of Sciences.
-A year later, he became a member of corporation of the Marine Biological Laboratory (MBL) in 1959, and he served on the MBL's board of trustees from 1969-1972.
+A year later, he became a member of corporation of the Marine Biological Laboratory (MBL) in 1959, and he served on the MBL's board of trustees from 1969 to 1972.
 Saunders was also a member of the American Society for Cell Biology (1960) as well as the Society for Experimental Biology and Medicine (1964).
 A few years later in 1966, he became a member of the Society for Developmental Biology (SDB), and he served on the SDB's executive committee (1967-1969) and was president of the organization for a year (1968).
 In 1969, Saunders also became a member of the Association for the Advancement of Ageing Research and was a council member for this association from 1969 to 1970.
 In 1996, he was awarded the Edwin Grant Conklin Medal by the American Society of Developmental Biology.
 Ten years later, he was elected to the National Academy of Sciences (2006), and he received the University of Oklahoma College of Arts and Sciences Distinguished Alumni Award the subsequent year in 2007.
 Saunders is also an emeritus of the American Association of Anatomists.